00mjk/isomorfeus-project/docs/get_started_web.md

 - node with at least current LTS version
 ### Installation
 Linux:
-make sure ruby >= 3 is installed.
+make sure ruby >= 3 and node are installed.
 Then in a shell:
 ```shell script
 $ gem install isomorfeus
 ```

 macOS:
-make sure ruby >= 3 is installed.
+make sure ruby >= 3 and node are installed.
 Then in a shell:
 ```shell script
 $ gem install isomorfeus
 ```

 Windows:
-make sure ruby is installed.
+make sure ruby >= 3 and node are installed.
 You may get ruby from [https://rubyinstaller.org/](https://rubyinstaller.org/).
 Then in a cmd window:
 ```cmd script
 C:\Users\Jan> gem install isomorfeus
 ```